kyleduo/ADC-W1-PuppyAdoption/README.md

 Display puppy list and details when click item.

+The pets data was fetched from [https://www.petfinder.com](https://www.petfinder.com/)

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->
 <!--- What are you especially proud of? -->

+This is my first time writing Jetpack Compose code and fortunately I have finished this tiny project.

 ## :camera_flash: Screenshots